eecs493staff/eecs493staff.github.io/docs/a3-asteroids/README.md

         - rocket does not move
         - certain buttons stop functioning
         - etc.
-    - Points will be deducted from their corresponding rubric items when the feature doesn’t work when playing the game a second time
+    - Points will be deducted from their corresponding rubric items when the feature doesn't work when playing the game a second time

 ## Hints